romka/fruhling/README.md

 - two text-based types: _blog_ and _note_,
 - and to photo-based types: _gallery_ and _story_.

+Each of the content types has a distinct template: blogs and galleries are designed to be more extensive than their counterparts --- notes and stories.

 In addition to custom post templates, the theme introduces several shortcodes:

 - two types of galleries that can be embedded into a post: `embedded-gallery` and `embedded-local-gallery`.
 Galleries may contain both photos and videos,